-5.2.
-Analysis of the Annual Average Number of Floods
+5.2 Analysis of the Annual Average Number of Floods

-[50] We have applied the PDS procedure to the 33 series of our data set, obtaining estimates of λ that are reported in Figure 4 (dashed line).
-These values fluctuate around ~2 events per year, consistently with the results usually reported in the literature.
-Note that the result does not change significantly when different peaks selection procedures are applied within a PDS approach [see, e.g., Davison and Smith, 1990; Lang et al., 1999].
-Much higher values are obtained for most of the series with the FPOT procedure (solid line in Figure 4).
-Despite the fact that lower λ values are usually obtained with the PDS approach, in two out of 33 cases the Kendall's τ independence test is not passed by the PDS peaks and the Cramer-von Mises test for the GPD hypothesis is not passed for 8 stations.
+We have applied the PDS procedure to the 33 series of our dataset, obtaining estimates of $\lambda$ that are reported in Figure 4 (dashed line).
+These values fluctuate around ~ 2 events per year, consistently with the results usually reported in the literature.
+Note that the result does not change significantly when different peaks selection procedures are applied within a PDS approach (see for example Davison and Smith [1990] or Lang et al. [1999]).
+Much higher values are obtained for most of the series with the FPOT procedure (continuous line in Figure 4).
+Despite the fact that lower $\lambda$ values are usually obtained with the PDS approach, in two out of 33 cases the Kendall's $\tau$ independence test is not passed by the PDS peaks and the Cramer-von Mises test for the GPD hypothesis is not passed for 8 stations.

-[51] It is also interesting to discuss the role played by each of the imposed conditions on the definition of λ within the FPOT procedure.
-We have thus reported in Figure 4 (as a dotted line) the λ values one had obtained by considering only the independence condition in the selection procedure: for half of the basins the dotted and continuous line coincide, which means that the selection of peaks is principally controlled by the independency requirement.
-In the other cases it is instead the GPD requirement or, very rarely, the Poisson condition, that determines the λ value.
-An example of this second situation is given in Figure 2, where a threshold of 25 m3/s would be sufficient to meet the independency condition, while s = 35 m3/s is necessary in order to respect the Cramer-von Mises test.
+It is also interesting to discuss the role played by each of the imposed condition on the definition of $\lambda$ within the FPOT procedure.
+We have thus reported in Figure 4 (as a dotted line) the $\lambda$ values one had obtained by considering only the independence condition in the selection procedure: for half of the basins the dotted and continuous line coincide, which means that the selection of peaks is principally controlled by the independency requirement.
+In the other cases it is instead the GPD requirement or, very rarely, the Poisson condition, that determines the $\lambda$ value.
+An example of this second situation is given in Figure 2, where a threshold of 25 m/s would be sufficient to meet the independency condition, while s = 35 m/s is necessary in order to respect the Cramer-von Mises test.

-5.3.
-Comparison of T-Year Flood Estimates
+5.3 Comparison of T-year Flood Estimates

-[52] The last point regards the efficiency of the T-year estimates obtained with the PDS and FPOT methods.
-The case T = 100 years is taken as a reference in the following and the probability distribution of q{100} , f{Q100} (q{100}) is found by means of Bayesian inference (see Appendix C).
+The last point regards the efficiency of the T-year estimates obtained with the PDS and FPOT methods.
+The case T = 100 years is taken as a reference in the following and the probability distribution of $q{100}$ , $f{Q{100}}(q{100})$ is found by means of Bayesian inference (see Appendix C).
 An example is reported in Figure 5 for a test station.
-The pdf's found for the different stations with the FPOT procedure
+The pdf's found for the different stations with the FPOT procedure (continuous line) usually have a sharper maximum, and span over a smaller range of $q{100}$ values with respect to the corresponding PDS estimates.
+The two pdf's are markedly skewed, due to the heavy right tail of the GPD: for measuring the efficiency of the estimates the 90% fiducial limits are therefore to be preferred to the variance of $q{100}$ .